sefi0609/Python-Apps/Web Scraping/README.md

 ## Web Scraping

 This is a script that get new upcoming tours from a website,
 and send you an email of those thours info.
+You will get the new ones only, one email for each tour.
 You can use a server that runs 24/7 to get all the upcoming tours.
 From exemple you can use pythonanywhere.